-There are dozens of organizations and publications that conduct election polling ranging in size and stature from local advocacy groups to national publications and organizations.
-And while there are no regulations governing how polls must be conducted, that doesn't mean it's difficult to determine the difference between a reliable and unreliable poll.
+There are dozens of organizations and publications that conduct election polls ranging in size and stature from local advocacy groups to national publications and organizations.
+While there are no regulations governing how polls must be conducted, a few simple tricks can help you determine whether a poll is reliable or not.

 Important things to consider when reviewing a national poll are: who conducted and paid for the poll, how many people were interviewed, were interviewees selected at random, whether the interviewees are likely or definite voters, what the sampling error was, and perhaps most importantly, what questions were asked and how were they phrased.